simplethings/SimpleThingsTransactionalBundle/README.markdown

 Configuration is done via routing parameters or through a list of controllers/actions configured in the extension config.

+## Installation

+See at the end of this document.

 ## Problem

 Symfony2 allows to nest controllers into each other in unlimited amounts.
 These controllers can all modify and save